pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       interop     Get the Interop namespace of the server (deprecated). brand       Get the brand of the server. info        Get information about the server.
-      add-mof     Compile MOF and add/update the resulting CIM objects in the server. remove-mof  Compile MOF and remove the resulting CIM objects from the server.
+      add-mof     Compile MOF and add/update CIM objects in the server. remove-mof  Compile MOF and remove CIM objects from the server.

 .. _`pywbemcli server add-mof --help`: